 General Information about the Institution is available on the University’s Website and University’s Catalog.
-Additionally, information about the University will be made available to students, upon request, or will be facilitated by the Office of the Dean on each campus.
+Students may request specific information from university administrators such as Campus Deans, Division and Department Heads, and Vice Presidents.
 Institutional information available to students includes, but is not limited to, the following:

 - Cost of attendance, including tuition, fees, books, and other educational costs – Financial Aid Office.

-- Degree programs, training, and other educational related programs – Registrar, Academic Advisement offices, and Admission’s Office.
+- Degree, Career, and Technical training programs – Registrar, Academic Advisement offices, and Admission Office

-- List of faculty and other instructional personnel – VP of Academic Affair
+- Faculty and instructional personnel – VP of Academic Affairs

-- Contact information for financial assistance and for general information- Financial Aid Office
+- Financial assistance and general information- Financial Aid Office

 - Student refund policy – University’s Catalog